 If you're heading to Australia, here are some brilliant reasons why you have to visit Tasmania!

 If you only have time to visit one national park, make it the Freycinet Peninsula on Tasmania's east coast.
-This stunning region of pink granite mountains, white sandy beaches and dense eucalyptus forest enjoys year-round sun and is home to Wineglass Bay.
+This stunning region of pink granite mountains, white sandy beaches and dense eucalyptus forest enjoys the year-round sun and is home to Wineglass Bay.
 Unfeasibly picturesque, this bay is Tasmania’s most photographed natural attraction.
 The climate here makes for ideal walking conditions as you’ll avoid some of the sweltering heat of mainland Australia.

 A circular hike around the 30km Freycinet Peninsula Circuit will showcase the best of the area’s coastal scenery, including magnificent panoramas from the top of Mount Freycinet and Mount Graham.
 The sweeping southerly views across Wineglass Bay from the summit of Mount Amos will create a stunning finale to your walk.

-The starting point is Walking Tracks car park and there are regular shuttle buses from Coles bay, 4km away.
+The starting point is Walking Tracks car park, and there are regular shuttle buses from Coles Bay, 4km away.
 Before you set out, don’t forget to pay the Park Entry Fee (AUD$12 per person per day or $24 for a car and group) at the Visitor Information Centre just outside Coles Bay.
 This circuit can be covered in a day at a stretch, but it’s better to take a couple of days and overnight at one of the campsites in Wineglass Bay, Hazards Beach and Cooks Beach.

-Another beautiful spot to explore is the Cradle Mountain-Lake St Clair National Park, to the north east of the island.
+Another beautiful spot to explore is the Cradle Mountain-Lake St Clair National Park, to the northeast of the island.
 The excellent value Cradle Mountain Chateau is the perfect base from which to explore this spectacular region of snow-capped peaks and alpine lakes.

 A lack of urbanisation combined with fresh winds that sweep in from the Southern Ocean and Antarctica ensure Tasmania’s air is the least polluted in the world.
 (And just in case you’re wondering where the most polluted place is, it’s in Linfen, China - but that’s for another time).